What is Chapter 7 Bankruptcy? Is it right for me?

 Your score will go down, which will affect your ability to apply for some loans in the future.
 However, clients can often nurse their score to good health with relative ease.
 Chapter 7 bankruptcy allows for breathing room and the ability to pay bills on time, reflecting on your credit report.
 What’s more, once you have gone through the chapter 7 bankruptcy process, your slate is wiped clean and your debt-to-income ratio is back to a healthy level, which allows you to rebuild your credit to optimal financial health and get your score higher to where it was pre-bankruptcy.
-As of the writing of this entry, I offer for all of my bankruptcy clietns a complimentary enrollment in a post-bankruptcy credit scroe improvement course as part of every case I represent to discharge.
+An experienced Chapter 7 bankruptcy attorney can advise you on how to rebuild your credit.
+As of the writing of this entry, I offer for all of my bankruptcy clients a complimentary enrollment in a post-bankruptcy credit score improvement course as part of every case I represent to discharge.

-If you’re ready to get your financial health back in order, contact us so we can assess your situation and advise you on which road to recovery we think is best.
+If you’re ready to get your financial health back in order, contact a Chapter 7 bankruptcy attorney at our firm so we can assess your situation and advise you on which road to recovery we think is best.
 We are committed to helping you navigate this chapter in your life.

-We offer free and confidential consultations at no obligation, so there’s nothing to lose by talking with a lawyer about your debt-relief options.
+We offer free and confidential consultations at no obligation, so there’s nothing to lose by talking with a Chapter 7 bankruptcy attorney about your debt-relief options.
 To get started, call us at 503-278-5400 or toll free at 888-560-8146.
 You may also complete our online contact form.